-- Report to U.S. embassy/consulate immediately. - If international student, contact their country's embassy and OIP for assistance with obtaining their visa.
+- Report to U.S. embassy/consulate immediately. - If international student, contact their country's embassy and the Senior Director of International Services for assistance with obtaining their visa.

-Missing Participant
+Missing participant

-- The Faculty Program Director should notify Education Abroad immediately if any participant does not arrive at the program site on the first day of the program. - If a student disappears during the program, the Faculty Program Director should first attempt to learn when and where he/she was last seen and whether anyone knows the individual's whereabouts.

-- If the Faculty Program Director judges that it is important to begin a search or to notify police before consulting with International Programs, it should be done.
-UTSA will decide if and when to notify the emergency contact. - Notify the International Programs as soon as possible in the event of a mid-program disappearance.
-A detailed incident report should be submitted as quickly as possible preferably within 48 hours of notification.
+- The Faculty Program Director should notify Education Abroad in the International Services office immediately if any participant does not arrive at the program site on the first day of the program. - If a student disappears during the program, the Faculty Program Director should first attempt to learn when and where he/she was last seen and whether anyone knows the individual's whereabouts. - If the Faculty Program Director judges that it is important to begin a search or to notify police before consulting with International Services, it should be done.
+UTSA will decide if and when to notify the emergency contact. - Notify the Senior Director of International Services as soon as possible in the event of a mid-program disappearance.